Dike construction in the Chesapeake Bay

 Environmental Restoration

-Talbot County, Maryland
+Talbot County, MD

-Owner & Engineering:
+Owner & Engineering

-US Army Corps of Engineers
+Maryland Department of Transportation, Maryland Port Authority, US Army Corps of Engineers

-Manufacturing Partners:
+Manufacturing Partners

-York Building Products
+Thrace-LINQ Earth Retention Systems, York Building Products

-High performance woven geotextile
+High performance woven geotextile & wall block

-About the Poplar Island Expansion Project
+About the Project

 The Poplar Island Restoration, formally known as the Paul S. Sarbanes Poplar Island Environmental Restoration Project, was completed on January 20, 2021 after almost 30 years of collaboration, construction and restoration.
 The Maryland Department of Transportation Maryland Port Administration (MDOT MPA) and the U.S. Army Corps of Engineers (USACE) led the landmark restoration project.